Instances

 Clapy will guess the properties from your examples.

-Anything incorrect in the list of properties generated by Clapy?
-Please let us know!
+Anything incorrect in the list of properties generated by Clapy? !